-Homicide grief expert Lu Redmond (1989) has estimated that there are 7 to 10 close relatives (not including friends, neighbours, and co-workers) for each victim.
+Homicide grief expert Lu Redmond has estimated that there are 7 to 10 close relatives (not including friends, neighbours, and co-workers) for each victim.
+These close relatives will all process their pain and grief differently, and will each need to work through it with the support of each other.
 He describes many factors that influence the grieving process for homicide survivors including:

-- The ages of the survivor and the victim at the time of the homicide; - The survivor's physical and emotional state before the murder; - The survivor's prior history of trauma;

-- The way in which their loved one died; - Whether the survivor can make use of or has any social support systems; - Cultural and social factors may also have a great impact on the grieving process.
+- The ages of the survivor and the victim at the time of the homicide; - The survivor's physical and emotional state before the murder; - The survivor's prior history of trauma; - The way in which their loved one died; - Whether the survivor can make use of or has any social support systems; - Cultural and social factors may also have a great impact on the grieving process.